 Caring House has a fully-equipped, community kitchen with stoves, refrigerators, microwaves, and dishwashers.
 The kitchen also includes small appliances, dishes, flatware and pots and pans.
 There is a pantry with a lockable cabinet for each guest room to store nonperishable food items.
 Guests are responsible for providing their own meals.
 Individuals or local organizations occasionally provide the evening meal.

 The great room is the social center of Caring House.
 Guests often use the room to visit together or to entertain visitors.
-There is a stereo, television and BluRay player; guests may play their own DVDs or watch those from the Caring House collection.
-There are cards, board games, and jigsaw puzzles for guest use.
+There is a stereo and television as well as cards, board games, and jigsaw puzzles for guest use.
 The great room is also a music room, with a baby grand piano for our musical guests and for concerts by visiting musicians.

 Guests can borrow books during their stay to read in a cozy corner of the house or to bring to their treatment sessions. iPads are also available in this room for guests and caregivers to use to keep in touch with family, friends, and offices.
 This space is also used for volunteers who provide complimentary professional healing arts services such as massage, yoga and healing touch.